SWOT Analysis: Definition

 - Taking into consideration, organizational strengths and weaknesses, factors which may cause harm to the organization’s reputation can be identified.
 For examples, if the market forecast suggests a downfall in the economy, an organization can be prepared for it by reducing unwanted expenditures, appointing existing star-performers for sales conversions, etc.

 Organizations conduct SWOT analysis extensively to make internal (strengths and weaknesses evaluation) and external (opportunities and threat evaluation) improvements as it can access an excessive pool of information.
-Already-existent companies should execute this strategic analysis method at least once or twice a year to make sure they proactively analyze their market to keep making enhancements in various aspects of their organization.
+Already-existent companies should execute this strategic competitive analysis method at least once or twice a year to make sure they proactively analyze their market to keep making enhancements in various aspects of their organization.

 Learn more: Market Research Survey